The Role of AI in Mobile Keyboards for Dyslexia

 Traditional mobile keyboards simply weren't designed with dyslexic users in mind.
 They rely on conventional spelling patterns and offer limited customization.
 The assumption that one keyboard fits all ignores the diverse ways people process and produce language.

 But AI is changing the game in significant ways.
-It's not just about fixing errors – it's about understanding how dyslexic minds work and adapting to individual needs.
+It's not just about fixing errors—it's about understanding how dyslexic minds work and adapting to individual needs.
+The technology has matured so much that what felt futuristic just a year ago is now genuinely helpful in daily life.

 How AI Keyboards Recognize and Adapt to Dyslexic Patterns